samrocketman/yml-install-files/README.md

 systems.

 Avoid any shell variables than the ones listed in the previous section if possible.
-All scripts get filetered with `envsubst` before executing.
+All scripts get filtered with `envsubst` before executing.

 ### Pre and post command scripts